Blessed Margaret of Castello

 to self-pity.
 Her story likewise provides a good examination of conscience.

-If we were around at the time of Blessed Margaret and
+If we were around at the time of St. Margaret and

 knew that her family was keeping her in a cell, would we have spoken up for